-- Generally RSMs request the FPEB for two reasons: - 1.
-To challenge their fitness determination. - 2.
-To add other claimed and rated conditions that were not on the IDES referral that may be unfitting.
-(This may result in a higher combined disability rating that could qualify the Marine for disability retirement versus a disability separation).
+Generally RSMs request the FPEB for two reasons:

+- 1. To challenge their fitness determination. - 2.
+To add other medical conditions to the list of military unfitting conditions (which may result in a higher combined disability rating that could qualify the Marine for disability retirement vice a disability separation).